zainabdnaya/ft_container42/README.md

 # ft_container42

 The aim of this project is to The multiple available containers in C++ , so we gonna re-implement them!
+Here are the specificities of the five containers:

+      Vector: a dynamic array that allows insertion at the end of the container.
+Elements can be easily access thanks with the corresponding index, but it's not the most optimal container if a lot of insertion / deletion are needed.
+      Map: a sorted container using an Red-Black tree (auto-equilibrates itself to optimize the time to find a value in the tree), in order to store the data like in a dictionnary (a key associated to its value).
+      Stack: a container adaptator (LIFO, last in first out).
+      Set: a container that store unique elements following a specific order,is implimented as Red-Black tree (auto-equilibrates itself to optimize the time to find a value in the tree).

 # Resources